paulchernoch/feel/src/implementation-plan.md

  - [ ] Serialization (Send/Receive)
  - [x] Convert FeelOpcode to FeelValue
  - [x] Execute method

+Positive unary tests look like they can be converted into half-open ranges.
+If so, then the existing implementation of the "in" operator will be sufficient.

 ## Simple Expression Tree Walk